osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 Tell what was most critical (boot) ad most labor intesive (virtio).

+Show bootchart and talk about possible improvements:
+* boot time (hard to shave off 5ms) -> possibly smaller loader.elf
+* less memory (now 18MB)
+* study performance -> block device faster, but network slower than with QEMU -> look if some major optimizations missing in vring due to modern<->legacy

 Mention that Firecracker team is working on ARM version.
 And OSv already has partial support for arm.
 Anyone interested to make it boot.

 Metion this work should hopefully make it easies to boot on NEMU ad QEMU 4.0 with direct boot.
 Possibly easier to implement Virtio 1.1.

+Finally list of patches chronologically.